maksyuki/cv/resume.typ

 == Open-Source Contributions

 #cventry(
-  tl: "microdynamics-cpu/tree-core-ide" + " " + iconlink("https://github.com/microdynamics-cpu/tree-core-ide", icon: github),
+  tl: "TreeCore" + " " + iconlink("https://github.com/microdynamics-cpu/", icon: github),
   tr: "2020/12 - Now"
 )[
-  - test
+  - TreeCore contains a bundle of tools which aims to improve development experience of processor design.
+Now it mainly focus on processor frontend and system software field.
+We hope it can integrate multiple components to build a common workflow for agile hardware development from frontend to backend one day.
 ]

 #cventry(